Double stop: Notation

 In longer three-note or four-note chords, either the top note or the top two notes are sustained after the lower notes have been played as grace notes.
 Sometimes the noteheads for the lower notes are filled in to show they are of short duration while the noteheads for the notes to be held are left open.
 This notation occurs, for example, at the beginning of the fourth movement of Beethoven's fifth symphony.

 Simultaneous notes in a single part for an orchestral string section may be played as multiple stops or the individual notes may be distributed among the players within the section.
 Where the latter is intended, divisi or div. is written above the staff.

 Plucking

 Guitar double stops are commonly used in rock, blues, metal, and jazz music.
 They are often played by fingerpicking or hybrid picking, but can also be strummed, or executed with hammer-ons or pull-offs.
 Jimi Hendrix was especially known for utilizing double stops on the guitar.

 When three or more notes are played simultaneously on a plucked string instrument, it is simply called a chord rather than a triple stop or quadruple stop.

+Marching percussion

+Double stops are commonly used in marching percussion writing.
+In the case of the snare, a double stop is when a drummer hits the drum with both hands at the same time, while the tenors hit two drums at once.
+These are usually notated with either single note or a stacked note.
+A double stop will have the letter B written under the note for sticking.